 Your Rights and Obligations as a Renter

-• Right to Assistance: In case of a breakdown, the agency should provide assistance or a replacement vehicle.
+• In case of a breakdown, you have the right to assistance or a replacement vehicle.

-• Returning the Vehicle: Return the car in the same condition you received it in, except for normal wear and tear.
+• Return the car in the agreed condition, except for normal wear and tear.

-• Providing Information: The agency is obligated to explain the rental terms, insurance options, and your rights clearly.
+• Clearly explain the rental terms, insurance options, and any potential costs.

 How to Avoid Legal Pitfalls in Rental Agreements

-It's also a good idea to keep a copy of the agreement and all related documents for future reference.
+It's always a good idea to keep a copy of the contract and all related documents for future reference.

 Insurance is a crucial aspect of any car rental agreement, and it can be quite confusing, especially when dealing with various coverage options offered by agencies.